Solar Facts and Questions

 Weather conditions, for example, can temporarily reduce your system’s efficiency.
 Therefore, experts recommend adding a 25 percent “cushion” to your target daily average to ensure you can generate all the clean energy you need.

-The peak sunlight hours for your particular location will have a direct impact on the energy you can expect your home solar system to produce.
-For example, if you live in Phoenix you can expect to have a greater number of peak sunlight hours than if you lived in Seattle.
-That doesn’t mean a Seattle homeowner can’t go solar; it just means the homeowner would need more panels.
+The peak sunlight hours for your location will have a direct impact on the energy you can expect your home solar system to produce.
+For example, if you live in Phoenix, Arizona, you can expect to have a greater number of peak sunlight hours than if you lived in Seattle, Washington.
+That doesn’t mean a Seattle homeowner can’t go solar; it just means the homeowner would need more solar panels.

 The National Renewable Energy Laboratory (NREL) provides sunlight information by state and for major cities.

-Now multiply your hourly usage (see question No. 1) by 1,000 to convert your hourly power generation need to watts.
+Now, multiply your hourly usage (see question No. 1) by 1,000 to convert your hourly power generation needed into Watts.
 Divide your average hourly wattage requirement by the number of daily peak sunlight hours for your area.
-This gives you the amount of energy your panels need to produce every hour.
-So the average U.S. home (900 kWh/month) in an area that gets five peak sunlight hours per day would need 6,000 watts.
+This gives you the amount of energy your solar panels need to produce every hour.
+The average U.S. home (900 kWh/month) in an area that gets five peak sunlight hours per day would need about 6,000 watts.

 Here’s where solar panel quality makes a difference.
 Not all solar panels are alike.
-Photovoltaic (PV) solar panels (most commonly used in residential installations) come in wattages ranging from about 150 watts to 370 watts per panel, depending on the panel size and efficiency (how well a panel is able to convert sunlight into energy), and on the cell technology.
+Photovoltaic (PV) solar panels (most commonly used in residential installations) come in wattages ranging from about 150 watts to 370 watts per panel, depending on the panel size and efficiency (how well a panel can convert sunlight into energy), and on the cell technology.

-For example, solar cells with no grid lines on the front (like SunPower® Maxeon® cells) absorb more sunlight than conventional cells and do not suffer from issues such as delamination (peeling).
-The construction of our cells makes them stronger and more resistant to cracking or corrosion.
-And a microinverter on each panel can optimize power conversion at the source, in contrast to one large inverter mounted on the side of the house.
+For example, solar cells with no grid lines on the front absorb more sunlight than conventional cells and do not suffer from issues such as delamination (peeling).
+The construction of these type of cells makes them stronger and more resistant to cracking or corrosion.
+A microinverter on each panel can optimize power conversion at the source, in contrast to one large inverter mounted on the side of the house.

 Because of these wide variations in quality and efficiency, it’s difficult to generalize about which solar panels are right for you or how many you’ll need for your home.
-The main takeaway is that the more efficient the panels are, the more wattage they can produce, and the fewer you will need on your roof to get the same energy output.
+The main takeaway is the more efficient the solar panels are, the more wattage they can produce, and the less you will need on your roof to get the same energy output.
 Conventional solar panels usually produce about 250 watts per panel, with varying levels of efficiency.
-In contrast, SunPower panels are known to be the most efficient solar panels on the market.*

 To figure out how many solar panels you need, divide your home’s hourly wattage requirement (see question No. 3) by the solar panels’ wattage to calculate the total number of panels you need.

-So the average U.S. home in Dallas, Texas, would need about 25 conventional (250 W) solar panels or 17 SunPower (370 W) panels.
+The average U.S. home in Dallas, Texas, would need about 25 conventional (250 W) solar panels.

-If you have a small or unusually shaped roof, solar panel size and numbers are important considerations.
-With a large usable roof area, perhaps you can sacrifice some efficiency and buy larger panels (at a lower cost per panel) to get to your target energy output.
-But if your usable roof area is limited, or if it’s partially shaded, being able to use fewer smaller high-efficiency panels may be the best way to make the most possible power over the long term, ultimately saving you more money.
+If you have a small or unusually shaped roof, solar panel size and number of panels are important considerations.
+With a large usable roof area, perhaps you can sacrifice some efficiency and buy larger panels (at a lower cost per panel) to get to your target energy output wanted.
+But if your usable roof area is limited, or if it’s partially shaded, using fewer smaller high-efficiency panels may be the best way to make the most power over the long term, ultimately saving you more money.

 These dimensions have remained more or less unchanged for decades, but the efficiency and output from that same footprint have changed dramatically for the better.
-In addition, SunPower designs entire systems to have virtually no gaps between panels and uses invisible framing and mounting hardware to keep the rooftop footprint as tight, efficient, and attractive as possible.
+In addition, we can design entire systems to have virtually no gaps between each panel and use invisible framing and mounting hardware to keep the rooftop footprint as tight, efficient, and attractive as possible.

-If you’re planning on installing a rooftop solar system, understanding the weight of your solar panels is another key factor to consider.
+If you’re planning on installing a rooftop solar system, understanding the weight of your solar panel system is another key factor to consider.
 Knowing a solar panel’s weight is the best way to be certain that your roof can support a full installation.

-Knowing the answers to the above questions will give you an idea of the ideal number of panels for your electricity generation needs, or at least a realistic range.
-Next, a professional installer needs to assess your roof architecture, angle to the sun, and other factors to see if and how you’d be able to physically arrange the right number of panels on your roof to achieve your daily energy production goals.
+Knowing the answers to the questions above will give you an idea of the ideal number of solar panels for your electricity generation needs, or at least a realistic range.
+Next, a professional installer needs to assess your roof architecture, angle to the sun, and other factors to see if and how to physically arrange the right number of panels on your roof to achieve your daily energy production goals.

 You should also consider net metering as you’re considering how much money you’ll save and make from your solar system.
 Net metering is how your utility company credits you for producing excess solar energy when the sun is shining and then lets you draw from those credits when you’re using a conventional power grid at night if you don’t store your excess solar energy in a battery storage system.